dexta/mariadb-galera-docker/swarm/README.md

 ====================
 Automated deployment of the docker based MariaDB Galera cluster into Docker Swarm.

+## Notes

+- The service name for the galera-haproxy service is the entry point, so if the stack is named "tier1", then the address of the MariaDB cluster for mysql clients is: __tier1_galera-haproxy:3306__.
+This is how other containers should connect to MariaDB.

 ## Setup

 Configuration details have been distilled into a simple YAML configuration file that is read by the BASH script that co-ordinates the stages of deploying a 3 node cluster.